Kash Patel: Initial moves and agency restructuring

 In February, NBC News reported that Patel would be named the acting director of the Bureau of Alcohol, Tobacco, Firearms, and Explosives; he was sworn in on February 24.
-According to The Washington Post, by March 2025, Patel was not at the bureau.
+According to The Washington Post, by March 2025 Patel was not at the bureau.
 On April 9, Reuters reported that he had been replaced by Daniel P. Driscoll, the secretary of the army.

 That month, Patel announced that Hannah Dugan, a Wisconsin circuit court judge, had been arrested for allegedly having "misdirected federal agents away from" an undocumented immigrant.
-He provided a photograph of Dugan's arrest that potentially violated an internal policy against disclosing photographs of defendants unless necessary or public record; former attorney general Eric Holder, who implemented the policy, told CNN that the post was in violation.
+Patel then posted a photograph of Dugan's arrest that former attorney general Eric Holder told CNN violated internal DOJ policy.
+Dugan was later convicted of felony obstruction and resigned.

-By April, The New York Times described Patel as highly visible, particularly in his use of bureau aircraft.
-In May, he advocated for reducing the FBI's budget by million, an abrupt departure from his request for "more than what [had] been proposed" a day earlier.
-That month, he disbanded the bureau's public corruption squad, known internally as CR15, and the Office of Internal Auditing, the latter responsible monitoring for bureau compliance with national security surveillance regulations.
-In July, Patel announced that the FBI would move into office space at the Ronald Reagan Building and International Trade Center vacated by the closure of the United States Agency for International Development.
-His efforts to force senior executives to leave the bureau caused tensions; in particular, he intensified the use of polygraph tests, asking employees whether they had criticized him.
-In June, Patel sued Frank Figliuzzi, a former agent, over allegations that he had spent more time in nightclubs than in the office.
+In April, The New York Times described Patel as highly visible, particularly in his use of bureau aircraft.
+In May, he advocated reducing the FBI's budget by $500 million, an abrupt departure from his request for "more than what [had] been proposed" the day before.
+That month, he disbanded the Office of Internal Auditing, which was responsible for monitoring bureau compliance with national security surveillance regulations.
+In July, Patel announced that the FBI would move into office space at the Ronald Reagan Building and International Trade Center vacated by the closure of the United States Agency for International Development, although Congress had previously appropriated $555 million for a new FBI headquarters and campus in Maryland.
+On December 26, Patel said that the original FBI headquarters building, the J. Edgar Hoover Building, would permanently close.

+Patel's efforts to force senior executives to leave the bureau caused tensions; in particular, he intensified the use of polygraph tests to find leakers.
+In August, Patel lowered recruitment standards, including removing the bachelor's degree requirement, to enable the bureau to focus more on street crime.
+In September, he told staff, "Crushing violent crime and protecting national security are intertwined."
+While reducing crime, Patel's efforts delayed investigative work.

+A leaked report based on 24 confidential FBI sources called the FBI in its first six months under Patel a "rudderless ship" that was "internally paralyzed by fear" and said Patel was "in over his head".